MUSIC EVENTS, Summer 2014

 Coffeehouse Concerts are at the Lousville Center for the Arts, 801 Grant Ave.
-Check www.louisvillearts.org for the spring schedule.
+Check www.louisvillearts.org for the current schedule.

 The University of Denver’s Newman Center (2344 E. Iliff Ave.) hosts numerous music performances each year; check www.newmancenterpresents.com.

 Nissi’s hosts live music year-round, nearly every night of the week, and serves tapas and drinks.
 Shows start at 7:30pm and end around 9:30pm, 10pm on weekends.
-See the website for the winter/spring schedule, which includes The Delta Sonics, Rebecca Folsom and Dreamboat Annie: A Tribute to Heart.
+See the website for the updated summer schedule, which so far includes Dakota Blonde and the Erica Brown Band.
 2675 North Park Drive, Lafayette.
 303-665-2757; www.nissis.com.

 Opera on Tap

-The not-for-profit Opera on Tap’s mission is to prove that opera doesn’t have to be pretentious, stuffy, boring or expensive, and its informal, lighthearted shows are suitable for all ages.
-Check www.operaontap.com for upcoming performances, which take place at various venues in Boulder and Denver.
+The not-for-profit Opera on Tap’s mission is to prove that opera doesn’t have to be stuffy, boring or expensive.
+Check www.operaontap.com for upcoming performances at various venues in Boulder and Denver.

-Oskar Blues’ three locations serve up live blues music and more nearly every night.
-Check online to see who’s playing at the original location in Lyons at 303 Main St.; the Tasty Weasel Taproom in Longmont, 1800 Pike Road; and Oskar Blues Homemade Liquids and Solids in Longmont, 1555 S. Hover St. www.oskarblues.com.
+Check online to see who’s playing at the three Oskar Blues locations: the original in Lyons at 303 Main St.; the Tasty Weasel Taproom in Longmont, 1800 Pike Road; and Oskar Blues Homemade Liquids and Solids in Longmont, 1555 S. Hover St. www.oskarblues.com.

-The Parker Arts, Culture and Events Center hosts live music events and other performances, all year long.
-The center is at 20000 Pikes Peak Ave. in Parker; www.parkeronline.org/PACE.
+The Parker Arts, Culture and Events Center hosts live music events and other performances year-round.
+20000 Pikes Peak Ave., Parker; www.parkeronline.org/PACE.

 Denver’s art-deco Paramount Theatre hosts more than 100 events each year.
 1621 Glenarm Place; www.paramountdenver.com.